jfmengels/elm-review-example/README.md

 ## Running it

-You can run the review by running `npm run review`, which will run `elm-review .`.
+You can run the review by running `npm run review`, which will run `elm-review`.
 This means it will run `elm-review` on all the Elm files in the project.

-You can also run the fix mode by running `npm run review:fix`, which will run in effect run `elm-review . --fix`.
+You can also run the fix mode by running `npm run review:fix`, which will run in effect run `elm-review --fix`.

 ## In a CI environment

-You can see what `elm-review` looks like when run in a CI like Travis [here](https://travis-ci.com/jfmengels/elm-review-example). (**NOTE**: I am currently experiencing a problem with tests running into invalid dependencies, preventing the display of review problems.
-I would really appreciate some help with this!)
+You can see what `elm-review` looks like when run in a CI like Travis [here](https://travis-ci.com/jfmengels/elm-review-example).